 Charles Marion Russell was an accomplished painter, sculptor, illustrator, and a gifted storyteller.
-Russell was born on March 19, 1864 in St. Louis, Missouri on the edge of the burgeoning Western frontier.
+Russell was born March 19, 1864, in St. Louis, Missouri, on the edge of the burgeoning western frontier.
 As a boy, he crafted his own expectations of the American West by filling his schoolbooks with drawings of cowboys and Indians.
-Shortly before turning 16, he arrived in Montana where he spent eleven years working various ranching jobs.
+Shortly before turning 16, he arrived in Montana, where he spent eleven years working various ranching jobs.
 He sketched in his free time and soon gained a local reputation as an artist.
 His firsthand experience as a ranch hand and his intimate knowledge of outdoor life contributed to the distinctive realism characteristic of his style.

 In September 1896, he married Nancy Cooper, who became his business manager.
 Under her support and guidance, Russell gained national recognition and successfully marketed his art.
 Russell learned from observation, and his art improved dramatically after 1903 when he and Nancy began making regular visits to New York.
 It was here that Russell began working with a group of experienced illustrators, where he enjoyed being part of an artistic community—something he lacked back home in Montana.